nauzethc/ghost-material/README.md

 ### Motivation

 Ghost Material is widely motivated by [Materialize]() and [Material Design Lite]() projects.
-I've tried to use both frameworks with Ghost but for some reason none of them convinced me, so I've tried to replicate what I like from them without heavy dependencies, just vanilla Javascript and CSS3.
+I've tried to use both frameworks with Ghost before but for some reason none of them convinced me, so I wanted to replicate what I like from them without using any heavy library or framework, just vanilla Javascript and CSS3.